jcblaisecruz02/nmt-transformer/README.md

 Die republikanischen Führer haben ihre Politik durch die Notwendigkeit , Wahlbetrug zu bekämpfen .
 ```

+This requires the input to be Moses tokenized beforehand.
 By default, the translation script will use greedy decoding (`--beams 1`).
 To use beam search with a higher beam width N, use `--beams N`.
 Do note that this will decode N^max_words - 1 tokens (with beam size 2 and max words 30, this is already 1 billion tokens) which is very computationally slow!

 To use Top-K/Nucleus sampling, add the following flags: